aireilly/openshift-mkdocs/docs/scalability_and_performance/planning-your-environment-according-to-object-maximums.md

 In most cases, exceeding these numbers results in lower overall performance.
 It does not necessarily mean that the cluster will fail.

-## OpenShift Container Platform tested cluster maximums for major releases
+## OpenShift Container Platform tested cluster maximums for major releases {#cluster-maximums-major-releases_object-limits}

 Tested Cloud Platforms for OpenShift Container Platform 3.x: Red Hat OpenStack Platform (RHOSP), Amazon Web Services and Microsoft Azure.
 Tested Cloud Platforms for OpenShift Container Platform 4.x: Amazon Web Services, Microsoft Azure and Google Cloud Platform.